OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 ```
 The `ROB` folder should now contain at least all we need to move ahead.

-From the laptop where the repo was cloned, from the `pure.python.bme280` (if you've cloned the full repos) of from the
+From the laptop where the repo was cloned, from the `pure.python.bme280` (if you've cloned the full repo) of from the
 `ROB` folder (if you've done the above, to clone only what we need here):
 ```
 $ scp -r . pi@192.168.1.38:~/BME280